-'''

 inTree.nodes.select(child | child.parent = inNode)

-'''

 in which the type of the lambda variable child is not given.
-We need to know if this refers to an InTree_Node or an OutTree_Node.
-In this case, the heuristic performs qualified type inference, seeking the metamodel-qualified type of the collection.
-In this case, the expression inTree_nodes refers to a component declared in InTree_Tree, having the qualified list type InTree_Node[], from which we infer that child has the element type InTree_Node.
+We need to know if this refers to an InTree\Node or an OutTree\Node.
+In this case, type inference seeks the metamodel-qualified type of the collection.
+Here, the expression inTree\nodes refers to a component declared in InTree\Tree, having the qualified list type InTree\Node[], from which we infer that child has the element type InTree\Node.

-This inference is only possible because the rule's argument (in figure 14) was declared with a metamodel-qualified type: inTree: InTree_Tree in the first place.
-If types are not given in their qualified forms, then another heuristic searches through the declared metamodels for a unique declaration of the type.
-Since this is not guaranteed, a semantic error may be raised if the type's owning metamodel cannot be resolved unambiguously.
+This inference is only possible because the rule's argument (in figure 14) was declared with a metamodel-qualified type: inTree: InTree\Tree in the first place.
+If types are not given in their qualified forms, then a semantic error may be raised if the type's owning metamodel cannot be resolved unambiguously.